Want to know more about our residences for first-year students? Read on!

 Williams and Sage form the Frosh Quad (which is great on warm days for Frisbee, studying at one of the picnic tables, or hanging out in the sun).
 Each room in the Frosh Quad varies by entry, making for a variety of living quarters – from singles to “intimate doubles” (read small, but cozy – very cozy) joined by a common room.
 Bathrooms are usually single-sex, and are shared by 4-6 people.
 The Frosh Quad is adjacent to the Paresky Center, which is a great place to hang out.
 First-year students & their JA’s also have their own dining halls at Mission Park (although all students, including first-year students, can eat in any dining hall).

 Williams Hall, built in 1911, was named for our collegiate benefactor Colonel Ephraim Williams.
 Williams fell mortally wounded leading his troops near Lake George, New York, in 1755.
 A month before his death, Williams had completed his last will & testament leaving funds to establish a free school (quick quiz : that became a college in 179_) in his home town to be re-named Williamstown.
 Did you get it?
 If not, we hope you applied to Amherst – we hear they’ll take anyone.
-It may be of interest to future Amherst College enemies that while Lord Jeffrey Amherst also fought the French and Indians in the same lengthy conflict in which Williams lost his life, Lord Jeff did not arrive in North America until 1758 – three years after Williams’ demise.
+It may be of interest to future Amherst College enemies that while Lord Jeffrey Amherst also fought in the same lengthy conflict in which Williams lost his life, Lord Jeff did not arrive in North America until 1758 – three years after Williams’ demise.
 Thus, by historical accident (or fate?), Amherst was not Williams’ superior officer as Amherst’s historically inaccurate students will claim at sporting events.

 Williams Hall Floorplans: